Eralde/rci-tools/packages/core/README.md

   - Chain multiple queries with precise timing

 - **`queue(query, options?)`**: Adds the query to an internal queue that batches multiple queries together.
-  The `RciQueue` handles the subscription internally and manages when HTTP requests are actually sent.
+  The `RciManager` handles the subscription internally and manages when HTTP requests are actually sent.
   The queue automatically:
   - Batches multiple queries into a single HTTP request
   - Removes duplicate queries from the batch